PhoenixTAN/COVID-19-Agent-based-Network-Model/README.md

 - Current status: susceptible, exposed, presymptomatic, asymptomatic, mild, severe and dead.

 #### Events
+Events currently we :
+meetings(more than )
+ 1000 agent - 1000 slot

 - The time step is an hour.
 In an hour, an agent will have only one event.
 - Every hour, the agent's state may transit.
 - Based Class Event, subClass: meeting, social interactions, courses.